HridoyVaraby/Notey/memory-bank/progress.md

 - [ ] Production deployment preparation

 ## Current Status
-Project is in the initialization phase.
-Memory bank has been set up with all required documentation.
-Ready to begin implementation of the actual application.
+Project is in the early development phase.
+Memory bank has been set up with all required documentation, and the React frontend project has been initialized with Vite and TypeScript.
+Tailwind CSS has been configured, and we're ready to start implementing the core components of the application.

 ## Known Issues
 No implementation issues yet as development has not started.